Ryan Kesler: Vancouver Canucks (2003–2014)

-Later in the off-season, Kesler underwent arthroscopic surgery for the torn labrum in his hip.
-Unrelated to his labrum tear in 2007, he had adopted a program to recuperate from the injury naturally until a specialist advised him to have surgery in late-July 2011.
-The Canucks announced on August 2 that Kesler had successfully undergone the procedure, while it was also reported he would not be ready to play until mid-October.
+In the 2011 off-season, Kesler underwent arthroscopic surgery for the torn labrum in his hip.
+Unrelated to his labrum tear in January 2007, he had adopted a program to recuperate from the injury naturally until a specialist advised him to have surgery in late July 2011.
+The Canucks announced on August 2, 2011 that he would not be ready to play until mid-October.
 On schedule, he returned to the lineup on October 18 against the New York Rangers after missing the first five games of the 2011–12 season.
-Appearing in 77 contests, Kesler recorded his lowest scoring total in four years with 22 goals, 27 assists and 49 points.
-On a team basis, the Canucks remained a successful regular season team, winning their second consecutive Presidents' Trophy.
-However, the team would sputter in the playoffs due to fatigue, losing in the first round to the eventual champions Los Angeles Kings in five games.
-Kesler recorded three assists in the series.
+On November 23, Kesler played his 500th NHL game in a 3–0 shutout win over the Colorado Avalanche and recorded a goal in that game on Avalanche' goaltender Semyon Varlamov.
+Appearing in the final 77 contests, Kesler recorded his lowest scoring total in four years with 22 goals, 27 assists and 49 points while continuing his role as the teams second line center alongside Chris Higgins and newcomer David Booth, which became known as the "American Express" line due to all three players being American born.
+On a team basis, the Canucks remained a successful regular season team, winning their second consecutive Presidents' Trophy and second in franchise history altogether.
+However, the team would sputter in the 2012 playoffs due to fatigue from their long playoff run the year prior, losing in the first round to the eventual champions Los Angeles Kings in five games.
+Kesler was goalless and recorded three assists for three points in all five games played in the series against the eighth-seeded Kings.